-Peer Facilitators provide direct facilitation of the Michigan Man-Box and the Expedition of Manhood.
-Peer Facilitators may select to facilitate only Michigan Man-Box workshops or Expedition of Manhood programs they wish to facilitate based upon their availability and the overall interest in Michigan Men programming from the University of Michigan community members.
+Peer Facilitators provide direct facilitation of our Michigan Men group dialogue workshops.
+Peer Facilitators may select workshops they wish to facilitate based on their availability and the overall requests for Michigan Men programming from the University of Michigan community members.
 All Peer Facilitators must complete SAPAC Training and attend 90-minute weekly meetings with fellow peer facilitators for ongoing education, programming preparation, and action planning.
 Additionally, we encourage our members to share their overall Michigan Men programming insights and further shape the program to reflect the student body’s interests, desires, and needs.

 What will be covered?

 Training provides pertinent information on how to effectively facilitate SAPAC’s collective programming and a framework of how one’s role as a facilitator fits into the University’s collaborative plan to promote well-being and prevent harm.
 This training serves as a foundation for participants to develop facilitation skillsets promoting personal wellness, healthy relationships, and values-driven communities through dialogue and engaging activities.

 - Systems of Oppression

 - Responding to Disclosures